aritzLizoain/CNN-Image-Segmentation/README.md

 ### 1.1 Installation

-The project can be either cloned or downloaded to your own device.<br/>The source code of the application is implemented in Python, with the requirement of the following open-source libraries (version numbers are up to date: 21.06.2020):
+The project can be either cloned or downloaded to your own device.
+The source code of the application is implemented in Python, with the requirement of the following open-source libraries (version numbers are up to date: 21.06.2020):

 * Keras (2.3.1)
 * TensorFlow (2.1.0)